The value of Shared Information for allocation of drivers in ride-hailing: a proof-of-concept study: Reformulation to Single Bilinear Optimization

 \begin{itemize} \item If $s_i = 1$, then $t_i = 0$, the first set of equations leads to $\beta_i=0$, and the other ones leave $x_i+y_i-d_i$ able to get positive values. \item If $t_i = 1$, then $s_i = 0$, the second set of equations leads to $\beta_i = p_i$, and the other ones leave $x_i+y_i-d_i$ able to get negative values. \item If $s_i = t_i = 0$, the third set of equations leads to $x_i+y_i-d_i = 0$, and the other ones leave $\beta_i\in [0,p_{i,\max}]$. \end{itemize}

 The final problem we solve for each $\zeta = (y,d_0)$ is then given by

-\paragraph{Remark} It is worth to notice that both MPCC reformulations \eqref{eq:Problem-WS-MIP} and \eqref{eq:Reformulation-SWS-MIP} are mixed-integer bilinear programming problems.
-While in general even the simplest bilevel programming problems are NP-hard \cite{Ben-Ayed_Computational_1990}, mixed-integer bilinear problems can be handled efficiently by some commercial solvers, like \texttt{Gurobi} \cite{gurobi}.
-Of course, the treatment of these problems is heuristic, but with good results in practice.
+\begin{remark} It is worth to notice that both MPCC reformulations \eqref{eq:Problem-WS-MIP} and \eqref{eq:Reformulation-SWS-MIP} are mixed-integer bilinear programming problems. \GL{The bilinearity comes from two sources: 1) the (implicit) product $p_i\cdot (v_{ij}-v_{ji})$ in the objective function (becoming non-concave), which is common for both WS and SWS problems; and 2) the product $p_i\beta_{i,j}$ appearing in the second line of constraints of the WS final reformulation.
+This second source of bilinearity is much harder to handle since it is formed by polynomial equality constraints.} While in general even the simplest bilevel programming problems are NP-hard \cite{Ben-Ayed_Computational_1990}, mixed-integer bilinear problems can be handled efficiently by some commercial solvers, like \texttt{Gurobi} \cite{gurobi}.
+Of course, the treatment of these problems \DSr{follows branch-and-bound techniques that might not finish within reasonable time, but they have very good performance in practice.} \end{remark}

+\DSr{\begin{remark} The above results (Propositions \ref{thm:WS} and \ref{thm:SWS}) can be easily adapted for the case where some initial distributions $x_{0,i}$ are zero.
+In these cases, as we mentioned, we would need to remove the exiting flow variables $\{v_{ij}\ :\ j\neq i\}$ from the \GL{follower}'s problem and \GL{analyse} the indexes $i\in I$ separately between the cases when $x_{0,i}$ is zero or not.
+We prefer to avoid this heavy notation \GL{in this model}. \end{remark}}